juncture-digital/template/_admin/add-article.md

 ---
-title: Usage Guides
+title: Adding a new article
-description: How to guides for common site administration tasks.
+description: How to add a new article to the site.
 author:
 date: 2025-01-01
-tags:
+tags: admin
 thumbnail:
-permalink: /usage-guides
+permalink: /admin/add-article
 layout: post
 published: true
 ---

-# Juncture Site Administration

-This document provides simple instruction for common site management tasks.

----

-## Adding a new article
+# Adding a new article

 1. Select and copy article template text from [_articles/template/index.md](https://raw.githubusercontent.com/juncture-digital/template/main/_articles/template/index.md)